Mental Health & Wellbeing

 In addition to our existing pastoral team, a number of staff have been trained in Mental Health First Aid.
 Our Wellbeing Champions wear the green ribbon badge (the symbol of the Mental Health Foundation).
 Students can easily identify these staff when they need to talk about their wellbeing.
 To find out more about Mental Health First Aid visit: https://mhfaengland.org/.

 Carlisle and Eden Mind have trained a number of our Sixth Form students as Wellbeing Ambassadors.
-They lend support to peers in the younger year groups and run special sessions on Wednesdays.
-Any student can pop in for an informal and supportive chat.
+They lend support to peers in the younger year groups.
+Support sessions are advertised in school though the bulletin.

-Our WHS ‘Six Steps to Wellbeing’ is in the students’ planners (diaries) along with our ‘Wellbeing Self Help’ guide that has links to supportive advice through age appropriate websites: Wellbeing pages from the student planners
+Our WHS ‘Six Steps to Wellbeing’ is in the students’ planners (diaries) along with our ‘Wellbeing Self Help’ guide and our ‘Wellness Toolkit’ with links to supportive advice through age appropriate websites.
+Wellbeing pages from the student planners

 Sources of Help and Information: